|

 this process..
 If the mothers life or health is not at risk I do not believe it would be appropriate to force another person/doctor

-could be available..but at some point personal responsibility, when severe emotional or other problems cannot be noted, must/must
+In cases such as rape or incest other processes could be available..but at some point personal responsibility, when severe

-become a part of the considered process.
+emotional or other problems cannot be noted, must/must become a part of the considered process.

 |